 The example in Chapter 2 described a TMATS structure; there are several more pieces of the description that need to be included.
-As these pieces are added, we will need to include attributes from different "groups" of TMATS.
+As these pieces are added, we will need to include attributes from different groups of TMATS.
 An overview of the groups will be provided later in Chapter 4, but first we will finish a complete example.

-For a simple TMATS file, we will describe PCM data from the "look and feel" example of paragraph 2.4 with these added attributes:
+For a simple TMATS file, we will describe PCM data from the "look and feel" example of Section 2.4 with these added attributes:

-a.
+- a.
 Bit Rate.
-2 Megabits per second
+2 megabits per second (MBps)

-b.
+- b.
 Frame Sync Pattern.
-FAF32075c.
+FAF32075

+- c.
 Common Word Length.
-16 bits d.
+16 bits

+- d.
 All measurements.
+2's complement

-2's complement e.
-All measurements. \rightarrow Gain = .0025 Offset = -5.12 f.
+- e.
+All measurements. \rightarrow Gain = .0025 Offset = -5.12

+- f.
 Transmitter Operating Frequency.
+2251.5 megahertz (MHz)

-2251.5 MHz g.
+- g.
 Transmitter Modulation type.
-Frequency modulation a.
-Program Name.
-The program or project name.
+Frequency modulation

-3.1 The G-Group - General Information
+3.1 The General Information Group

-The G-Group documents general information about the overall program, such as program or project name, type of test item, point of contact (POC), date a TMATS file was generated, date a TMATS file was updated, and security classification information.
+The General Information Group (G-Group) documents general information about the overall program, such as program or project name, type of test item, POC, date a TMATS file was generated, date a TMATS file was updated, and security classification information.
 There is only one G-Group in a TMATS file.